How To Make Hardtack

 Mark’s parents would eat it with cheese.
 You could soak hardtack in milk and eat it just like they did.

-Just add some cheese, jam, honey, meat, salt, and black pepper, or anything else your stomach desires.
-Some may enjoy eating it with soda or beer.
-You can eat it by itself.
-However, it’s recommended that you soak it in something liquid prior to eating since the name includes the word “hard.”
-Be careful!
-Many people have reported tooth damage from eating hardtack without softening it first.
 Hardtack crackers have been known as “tooth dullers,” “molar breakers,” and “sheet iron crackers.”
-Back in the day, behind the back of cooks who would serve it to sailors, explorers, or the like, many would call it “dog biscuits” because it wouldn’t necessarily have been their first choice of food.
+Back in the day, behind the backs of cooks who would serve it to sailors, explorers, or the like, many would call it “dog biscuits” because it wouldn’t necessarily have been their first choice of food.
 Please soften before eating!

 Does Hardtack Stay Hard Forever?

 The unique thing about hardtack is that it will stay hard forever.
 It will last forever because it is only made with three ingredients.
-If you are able to keep it dry, it could literally last forever.
+If you can keep it dry, it could literally last forever.

 It’ll stay good even through extreme temps.
-If you are looking for something to store, hardtack is something to make in case of an emergency.
+If you are looking for something to store, hardtack is a good option to have on hand in case of an emergency.
 At least you know you will always have food.

 How Long Is The Shelf-Life of Hardtack?